mikependon/RepoDB/RepoDb.Docs/bulk-operation-edge-cases.md

 # Edge Case on Bulk Operations

-In RepoDb, the bulk operations are not just a normal bulk operation.
-It does address some very important edge-cases that many ORM in .NET space does not provide.
+In RepoDb, the bulk operations are not just the normal bulk operations.
+They are addressing some very important edge-cases that many ORMs in .NET space did not solved.

 ## Parameters

-All the bulk operations (i.e: [BulkInsert](https://repodb.net/operation/bulkinsert), [BulkUpdate](https://repodb.net/operation/bulkupdate), [BulkDelete](https://repodb.net/operation/bulkdelete) and [BulkMerge](https://repodb.net/operation/bulkmerge)) are flexible to accept different kind of parameters.
+All the bulk operations (i.e: [BulkInsert](https://repodb.net/operation/bulkinsert), [BulkUpdate](https://repodb.net/operation/bulkupdate), [BulkDelete](https://repodb.net/operation/bulkdelete) and [BulkMerge](https://repodb.net/operation/bulkmerge)) are accepting different kind of parameters.

 #### DataReader